taylorak/play-example-form/README.md

      works well only when the models and forms are both simple and similar in structure.
 In this example system, the [views.formdata package](https://github.com/ics-software-engineering/play-example-form/tree/master/app/views/formdata) provides
      classes for form processing, and the [models package](https://github.com/ics-software-engineering/play-example-form/tree/master/app/models) provides classes for database schemas.
+Since Play requires the backing classes for forms to have public fields, this separation means that model classes can have private fields, avoiding [well documented problems](http://www.manning-sandbox.com/thread.jspa?messageID=143570&#143570).

-  2. **Explicit field constructors for Twitter Bootstrap 2.x.**  The canonical recommendation for users of Twitter Bootstrap 2.x is to create an implicit field constructor.
+  2. **Explicit field constructors for Twitter Bootstrap 2.x.**  The canonical recommendation for users of Twitter Bootstrap 2.x is to create a single "implicit" field constructor.
 The problem with this recommendation is that a single implicit field constructor cannot satisfy all of Twitter Bootstrap's layout requirements for form controls (for example, multiple checkboxes).
-This example illustrates a more general solution in which normal ("explicit") scala templates are defined in the [views.bootstrap package](https://github.com/ics-software-engineering/play-example-form/tree/master/app/views/bootstrap) for each of the Twitter Bootstrap controls.
+This example illustrates a more general solution in which normal (i.e. "explicit") scala templates (i.e. field constructors) are defined in the [views.bootstrap package](https://github.com/ics-software-engineering/play-example-form/tree/master/app/views/bootstrap) for each of the Twitter Bootstrap controls.
 As a side benefit, the code is significantly easier to understand and debug for Java-based Play framework users.

 Steps to understanding the system
 ---------------------------------

-**Play with the application**
+**Play with the application.**

 Begin by downloading the code, invoking "play run" in your shell, then retrieving http://localhost:9000 to retrieve the single form as illustrated at the top of this page.
 The form displays the fields